 This recipe is adapted from the Four Seasons Hotel in Beverly Hills, CA. I changed up the recipe and simplified it a bit so it’s quick and easy to throw a batch together.
 I use a pre-made cereal that has lots of goodies included to help give my granola a little more depth.
 I like a granola that has several layers of flavors and textures ranging from mildly crunchy to an almost over the top crunch factor!

-This recipe yields about one and a half gallon size bags and keep well in the bags sealed tightly for about 2 weeks.
+This recipe yields about one and a half gallon-size bags, and keeps well for up to two weeks.
 Now that you have a basic recipe and know how to make granola at home, the flavor possibilities are endless!

 If you’re looking for a decadent granola treat try ABK’s Peanut Butter Granola!